Youth Orchestra

 The Corpus Christi Area Youth Orchestra (CCAYO) has been an educational branch of the Corpus Christi Symphony Orchestra since 1996.
 The program, founded in the 1950s, was originally an extension of the Corpus Christi Independent School District.

-The CCAYO provides two full orchestras (strings, winds and percussion), an intermediate string ensemble and one elementary string class for instrumental students from 8-19 years of age.
-We also offer two levels of cello choir for our students.
-Cello choir meets weekly alongside CCAYO and is open to all students in the Corpus Christi community.
+The CCAYO provides two full orchestras (strings, winds, brass, and percussion), two levels of cello choir, and a low brass choir.
+Each ensemble meets to rehearse most Sunday afternoons during the school year.
 We welcome students of all levels and offer exciting repertoire for cellos and bass ensembles.
 Each CCAYO ensemble performs at least twice a year.

 Thanks to our community sponsors, area instrumental students participate without charge.